thomasdouilly/GeoguessrBot/README.md

 To do so, please make sure you have an appropriate conda environment configured with python 3.8 (PATH variables etc.) and a Github account.

+⚠️ Don't forget to change the absolute file paths.

 ```
 git clone https://github.com/thomasdouilly/GeoguessrBot.git
 git clone https://github.com/TIBHannover/GeoEstimation.git